nvsraviteja/Teamwork/README.md

 * Please user "terraform validate" to Validate your tf files
 * Also check "terraform plan"
 * Lastly, use "terraform apply"

 ### You should now see a EC2 Instance with Ubuntu Image and having Django Installed, you can also SSH to your Instance and check "django-admin --version" to see if the django is installed

+# You should have installdjango.sh provider.tf variable.tf and resources.tf in your directory before you do "terraform apply"